sindresorhus/cpy/readme.md

 ### cpy(source, destination, options?)

 Returns a `Promise<string[]>` with the destination file paths.

-If the file does not exist, an error will be thrown.
+If the file does not exist, an error will be thrown (does not apply to globs).

 #### source